kstar1996/Car_Plate_DataGenerator/README.md

 |Generator_perspective.py |   generate images with perspective transform.     |

-# Korean-car-with-license-plate-Generator
+# Car-with-license-plate-Generator

-- Use generated license plates to create new car images
+- Use generated license plates to create new car images.

-- You can use this generator when there is insufficient data
+- You can use this generator when there is insufficient data.

 - I recommend pre-training with synthetic images and fine-tune with real data.

-- You need your own car images for this part
+- You need your own car images for this part.